Frobenius endomorphism: Examples

 for integer n.
-It has roots which are Chebyshev polynomials of β:
+It has roots that are Chebyshev polynomials of β:

 give the result of the Frobenius map for the primes 2, 3 and 5, and so on for larger primes not equal to 11 or of the form 22n + 1 (which split).
 It is immediately apparent how the Frobenius map gives a result equal mod p to the p-th power of the root β.